Polyendocrine metabolic ovarian syndrome: Assessment and testing

 Steps to diagnose polycystic ovary syndrome in adults.
 In adolescents, only the first two steps are followed.

-There is a three-step algorithm to diagnose PCOS.
+There is a three-step algorithm to diagnose PMOS.
 Step one assesses signs of androgen excess and irregular menstrual cycles.
-If someone has both, and other causes are excluded, PCOS is diagnosed.
+If someone has both, and other causes are excluded, PMOS is diagnosed.
 In step two, those with only irregular cycles undergo a blood test for testosterone.
-If elevated, again excluding other causes of the symptoms, PCOS is diagnosed.
+If elevated, again excluding other causes of the symptoms, PMOS is diagnosed.
 For adolescents, step two is the final step.
 Step three applies to adults with either irregular cycles or androgen excess.
 An ultrasound or AMH test (but not both, to avoid overdiagnosis) is performed.
-If polycystic ovaries or elevated AMH levels are detected, PCOS is diagnosed.
+If polycystic ovaries or elevated AMH levels are detected, PMOS is diagnosed.

-Clinical androgen excess in adults can result in acne, hirsutism (male pattern of hair growth, such as on the chin or chest) and female pattern hair loss.
+Clinical androgen excess in adults can result in acne, hirsutism (male pattern of hair growth, such as on the chin or chest), and female pattern hair loss.
 Hirsutism can be assessed using the standardised Ferriman–Gallwey visual scoring system, with a score above four to six indicating clinical significance.
 The recommended cut-off score depends on ethnicity, with a lower cut-off for Asian women, and a higher cut-off for Hispanic and Middle Eastern women.
 Assessment may be complicated by self-treatment.
 Hair loss can be assessed with the Ludwig visual score.
 In adolescents, androgen excess shows as severe acne and hirsutism.

-For individuals who had their first menstrual cycle more than three years ago, menstrual cycles are considered irregular if they occur less than 21 days apart or more than 35 days apart.
-For those whose first menstrual cycle was between one and three years ago, the cycle is considered irregular if it is less than 21 days apart or more than 45 days apart.
-Finally, for anyone whose first cycle was over a year ago, a single cycle lasting over 90 days is considered irregular.
+The term "irregular menstrual cycle" refers not only to variation in frequency, length or flow, but also to cycle lengths that fall outside the normal range.
+Since irregularities in the menstrual cycle are normal shortly after menarche and during perimenopause, the age of the individual and the time since menarche need to be taken into account.
+Menstrual cycles are considered irregular in the following cases: